Crohn's Disease Support

 While we cannot technically say we can cure Crohn’s Disease the approach is aimed at supporting your body to achieve and sustain a state of remission.
 Several areas are focused on to support your digestive system and bring the inflammatory response under control.

-- Reduce oxidative stress.
-Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohns.
-By supporting our natural antioxidant defences, we aim to reduce tissue injury and support healing.
-This is done through specific food recommendations and targeted supplementation.
+Imbalances in the production of oxidation vs antioxidants may contribute to injury to tissue is Crohn’s.
+By supporting our natural antioxidant defenses, we aim to reduce tissue injury and support healing.
+This is done through specific dietary recommendations and targeted supplementation.

-- Correct nutrient deficiencies.
-Since the gut lining is often compromised in Crohns absorption of nutrients such as zinc, iron and various b vitamins may be impaired which may alter the immune response.
-Vitamin D status will also be taken in to consideration.
+As the gut lining is often compromised in Crohn’s absorption of key nutrients may be impaired which may alter the immune response.